ternaris/marv-robotics/docs/accesscontrol.rst

   oauth =
       GitLab | https://gitlab.example.com/oauth/authorize | https://gitlab.example.com/oauth/token | https://gitlab.example.com/oauth/userinfo | gitlab_id | gitlab_secret | openid email ||
   oauth_enforce_username = nickname
+  # optionally require membership in any of the listed groups
+  oauth_gitlab_groups = group a, group b

+Optionally, for GitLab access to MARV can be limited to users that are members of at least one of several groups, specified as comma-separated list.

 .. code-block:: ini